Shaik-mohd-huzaifa/Shaik-mohd-huzaifa/README.md

 # <span>I Dare Say I Think</span>

+Gonna be a _Full Stack Developer_ in a Few Months.
+Trying to improvise my technical knowledge by shredding every code in bit.
+I believe in Creating and inventing rather than grinding on the same stone.
+If you fell that i am wrong or unaware of something related to my field please help me out.
+Other than coding and developing i am curious about outerspace bodies and rocket science.
+Trying to solve the everyday worldy problem in my fantasies.

 # <span>Computer Jargons</span>
 <img style="width: 55px; height: 55px" src="https://github.com/Shaik-mohd-huzaifa/Shaik-mohd-huzaifa/blob/a86da7cf0bbbc83e7bb901020fb0fe0cdfeba428/clang.svg"><!--
 --><img style="width: 55px; height: 55px" src="https://github.com/Shaik-mohd-huzaifa/Shaik-mohd-huzaifa/blob/a86da7cf0bbbc83e7bb901020fb0fe0cdfeba428/cpp.svg"><!--